+9.8.
 The TSOs shall allow the netting of gas flows.
 Main principles of netting gas flows:

-commercial flows in gas system are allowed for all interconnection points;
+9.9. commercial flows in gas system are allowed for all interconnection points.

-net flow is the actual physical flow resulting from the netting of the commercial flows;
+9.10. net flow is the actual physical flow resulting from the netting of the commercial flows.

-no cross-border imbalance will normally occur for commercial gas flow;
+9.11. no cross-border imbalance will normally occur for commercial gas flow.

-differences between actual physical gas flow and net flow shall be allocated to the OBA, which shall not exceed 2GWh at the end of the month;
+9.12. differences between actual physical gas flow and net flow shall be allocated to the OBA, which shall not exceed 2GWh at the end of the month.

-commercial flow can be restricted due to the technical or operational limitations of the gas system.
+9.13. commercial flow can be restricted due to the technical or operational limitations of the gas system.